Introduction to Resonance

 March 29, 2018

 Resonance is an important concept in sine testing.
-Earlier, we defined resonance as the state of a system in which an abnormally large vibration is produced in response to an external stimulus.
-Resonance occurs when the frequency of the stimulus is the same, or nearly the same, as the natural vibration frequency of the system.
+Previously, we defined resonance as the state of a system when high vibration levels occur in response to an external stimulus.
+Resonance occurs when the frequency of the stimulus is the same, or nearly the same, as the system’s natural vibration frequency.

-There are several measurements that are used to describe a resonance: transmissibility, bandwidth, and Q-factor.
-To these measurements, we now turn.
+There are several measurements that describe a resonance: transmissibility, bandwidth, and Q-factor.
+We will now turn to these measurements.